dper/kanjiscripts/README.md

 * <http://tatoeba.org/files/downloads/sentences_detailed.csv>.
 The sentences themselves.
 * <http://tatoeba.org/files/downloads/tags.csv>.
 Tags for each sentence.
+* <http://tatoeba.org/files/downloads/links.csv>.
+Links between matching sentences.
 * <http://tatoeba.org/files/downloads/jpn_indices.csv>.
 English and Japanese sentence pair information.
-* <http://tatoeba.org/files/downloads/links.csv>.
-Links between matching sentences.
+Some of the sentence indices in this file are invalid.
+I currently don't use the file but did in the past.

 Or if you're lazy, copy and paste this.